Join us in Kalamazoo August 5-14 for the 2022 USTA Boys’ 18 & 16 National Championship!

 In years past Kalamazoo has held an exhibition match at Boy’s Nationals, however this year we wanted to give back in a special way to the incredible community of Kalamazoo and the dedicated individuals that make this tournament possible year after year.

-Therefore, Kids Day at the Nats will be held on Friday, August 6th from 11:30 AM – 12:30 PM at Bronson Park in front of City Hall.
-Presented by the YMCA of Greater Kalamazoo Tennis Staff, all kids 5-18 are welcome to join in on the fun, games, food, music and prizes.
+Therefore, Kids Day at the Nats will be held on Thursday, August 4th from 1 PM - 3 PM at Stowe Stadium at Kalamazoo College.
+Presented by the YMCA of Greater Kalamazoo Tennis Staff, all kids 5-14 are welcome to join in on the fun, games, food, music and prizes.
 Kids are encouraged to wear athletic footwear and bring a racquet.
 No racquet?
 No problem!
-They’ll have one ready for you!
+They'll have one ready for you!

 3 - Finals Weekend

 Finals weekend!
 Don’t miss out on the chance to witness history as the tournament comes down to its last few matches.
 View the match schedule here.

 4 - Witness The Rising Stars of American Tennis